-Each Tile is individually hand made and slight variations, such as in thickness; shade, slight imperfections, irregular edges and crazing are inherent to this type of product.
+Each cement tile is individually hand made and slight variations, such as in thickness; shade, slight imperfections, irregular edges and crazing are inherent to this type of product.
 These characteristics add to the products natural appeal and do not compromise the performance of the tile.

-Sabine Hill provides these general guidelines as suggestions to installers.
-Since applications and job site conditions vary, the installer is ultimately responsible for ensuring proper installation and sealing of the tiles.
+Sabine Hill provides these general guidelines as suggestions to cement tile installers.
+Since applications and job site conditions vary, the installer is ultimately responsible for ensuring proper installation and sealing of the cement tiles.

 - Prepare a perfectly level, clean, dry, slightly rough surface in concrete.

 - Let the concrete slab surface dry completely before installing the cement tiles, otherwise the moisture in the concrete will evaporate through the tiles, resulting in powdery white limestone deposits (efflorescence).
 Do not lay cement tiles directly onto fresh (uncured) concrete.
 IMPORTANT: Some slabs may continue to release moisture on the surface even after fully cured.
 Test your slab by taping a small piece of plastic (polyethylene film) to the area to be tiled.
 Make sure all edges are thoroughly taped down.
 If moisture accumulates on the underside of the plastic, you should apply a waterproofing membrane before proceeding with the installation.